Scheduled MonumentsEnglandPart of the Roman town of Exeter, beneath Cathedral Green

 What is Part of the Roman town of Exeter, beneath Cathedral Green?

-Part of the Roman town of Exeter, beneath Cathedral Green, is a scheduled ancient monument comprising the buried remains of Isca Dumnoniorum, the Roman settlement established in Devon during the 1st century AD.
+Part of the Roman town of Exeter, beneath Cathedral Green is a scheduled ancient monument comprising substantial remains of the Roman settlement of Isca Dumnoniorum dating to the first and second centuries AD.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002632.

 Who is responsible for protecting Part of the Roman town of Exeter, beneath Cathedral Green?